-While a strong bilateral partnership is the foundation for Australia’s aid to Vietnam, some development challenges are more effectively met through regional and global approaches and by harnessing the expertise of other Australian government departments.
+In addition to our bilateral partnership, Australia is addressing development challenges through regional and global approaches and by harnessing the expertise of other Australian government departments.

-Vietnam benefits from Australia’s global partnerships with multilateral donors such as the World Bank and the Asian Development Bank, United Nations agencies as well as global health, education and environment programs.
-Core funding from the Australian Government enables these large organisations to have a broader reach and implement a range of methods to deliver good development outcomes in the region.
+Vietnam benefits from Australia's partnerships with multilateral donors such as the World Bank and the Asian Development Bank, United Nations agencies as well as health, education and environment programs.
+Core funding from the Australian Government enables these large organisations to have a broader reach and implement a range of methods to deliver development outcomes in the region.

-Other global programs enable Australian volunteers, youth, businesses, academics and higher education organisations to support Vietnam's development such as the Australian Volunteers program and the Australia Awards Fellowships program.
+Other programs enable Australian volunteers, youth, businesses, academics and higher education organisations to support Vietnam's development.

-Australia's aid program also supports development partnerships between NGOs in Australia and Vietnam.
-Under these partnerships, non-government organisations including CARE, ChildFund, World Vision, Caritas and Plan Australia have been supported to work with local Vietnamese partners in areas ranging from disaster preparedness and child protection, to activities that expand water and sanitation services and increase agricultural production.
-Further information is available on the website of each organisation.
+Australia supports partnerships between NGOs in Australia and Vietnam.
+Under these partnerships, non-government organisations including CARE, ChildFund, World Vision, Caritas and Plan Australia are supported to work with local Vietnamese partners in areas ranging from disaster preparedness and child protection, to activities that expand water and sanitation services and increase agricultural production.

 Other government department programs

-Other Australian and State and Territory government departments and agencies also play an important role in the delivery of Australia's aid program, including to Vietnam.
+Other Australian and State and Territory government departments and agencies play an important role in the delivery of Australia's aid program, including to Vietnam.

 The Australian Centre for International Agricultural Research works with local organisations and farmers in Vietnam to improve crop yields and to adapt farming systems to the impacts of climate change.

-Australian government departments that provide development assistance to Vietnam include the Department of Education and Training, Home Affairs and the Australian Federal Police.
-The Department of Education and Training provides opportunities to undertake study, research and professional development in Australia through the Endeavour Scholarships and Fellowships.
-Home Affairs provides management training through the Border Control Agency Management Programme (BCAMP) and technical skills training to improve Vietnam’s capacity to independently manage its borders.
+Australian government departments that provide assistance to Vietnam include the Department of Education and Training, Home Affairs and the Australian Federal Police.
+The Department of Education and Training provides opportunities to undertake study, research and professional development in Australia through the Endeavour Leadership Program.
+Home Affairs provides management training through the Border Control Agency Management Programme (BCAMP) and technical skills training to improve Vietnam's capacity to independently manage its borders.
 The Australian Federal Police has supported the Vietnamese police through capacity building activities and training.